EllaTheCat/dopamine-2024/INSTALL.md

 workspace scripts that run when a workspace is visited, they're in good shape.

  Thi project uses a third party program called autotiling, (https://github.com/nwg-piotr/autotiling) that must keep running during the session.
-Download it from githu b and install it.
+Download it from github and install it.
 Take a copy and rename it to 'autotiling-3rd-party.script', use chmod to make it readable and executable by anyone, and writeable by no-one.
 It's important to make it clear we are using someone else's work and are using it as-is to avoid making programming mistakes that would reflect badly on its authors.

+## 999-ellathecat.config

+This file sets up about twnty workspaces over two minutes, and it defines a miscellaneous set of initial values.
+For the first runs of this sway configuration comment out or otherwise disable most if not all of it for debug readiness.